-- Students will be assessed on their practicum experience through direct observation on a rating scale by the university supervisor and the job-site supervisor.
-Students and job-site supervisors will complete a post-practicum survey designed to identify program strengths and weaknesses. - 2.
-Students will be assessed on their ability to develop an occupational description directly related to their occupational area of specialization. - 3.
-Students will develop a plan for managing change in the work environment.
+Program graduates will be assessed on their practicum experience through direct observation on a rating scale by the university supervisor and the jobsite supervisor.
+Program graduates and job-site supervisors will complete a post-practicum survey designed to identify program strengths and weaknesses.

+- 2. Program graduates will be assessed on their ability to develop an occupational description directly related to their occupational area of specialization. - 3.
+Program graduates will develop a plan for managing change in the work environment.